krahets/hello-algo/en/docs/chapter_dynamic_programming/unbounded_knapsack_problem.md

 ### Space optimization

-The space optimization for the coin change problem is handled in the same way as for the complete knapsack problem:
+The space optimization for the coin change problem is handled in the same way as for the unbounded knapsack problem:

 ```src
 [file]{coin_change}-[class]{}-[func]{coin_change_dp_comp}